mching/old_pages/_posts/2016-06-13-Sorting_photo_directories_with_R_and_exiftool.md

 }
 ```

-All I have to do now is to copy and paste each series of folder names into the OS X Terminal command `mv [pasted list of folders] [destination directory]` and I'll be done!
+All I had to do then was to copy and paste each series of folder names into the OS X Terminal command `mv [pasted list of folders] [destination directory]` and I was done!

 # Conclusion
 That took more than 6 hours to figure out, but I had fun learning and only a little frustration.
 I know I could probably create some bash script to do this same thing, but I don't know bash hardly at all, and anyway, I wanted to figure out how to do it in R. Good thing there's no Comments on this blog.
 I would be really sad if someone posted a really tiny bash script that could do this same thing!

 I think the lesson learned here is that if you have lots of photo folders, it's best to have some kind of directory organization structure on the hard drive, rather than relying on Picasa or some other organization program to keep your folders in order.
 This way it will be easier to migrate to a new solution, and in theory, you know where things are even when you don't know exactly what the folder is called.
 If I were looking for a picture from the first day of my son's third grade year, I would know to look in 2014, and that would narrow the search down from all my folders to just the 2014 folders.

 Next step--I wonder what are some of the patterns in that date/time variable?